Discovery Bay: Education

 There are a number of parents that send their children to the schools in Hong Kong Island, Tung Chung and the Kwai Tsing District.

-A further site has been earmarked for the development of a Catholic 'through train' School.
+A further site has been earmarked for the development of a Catholic 'through train' school.
 However, as of August 2009, this is still at the proposed stage.

 Municipal services

-DB is owned and developed by HKR, the developer.
-Discovery Bay Services Management Limited (DBSML), a subsidiary of HKR, manages the development.
+DB is owned and developed by HKR International Limited (HKRI).
+Discovery Bay Services Management Limited (DBSML), a subsidiary of HKRI, manages the development.
 DB used to have its own private water supply from a reservoir and water treatment plant located near the golf course in the mountain valley above the estate.
-Since DB Tunnel opened in 2000, DB has been connected to the municipal supply from the Water Supplies Department which sources its water both from reservoirs throughout Hong Kong, Lantau Island and the New Territories and from the Pearl River Delta in the Mainland.
+Since DB Tunnel opened in 2000, DB has been connected to the municipal supply from the Water Supplies Department which sources its water both from reservoirs throughout Hong Kong, Lantau Island and the New Territories and from the Pearl River Delta in the mainland.
 Current municipal facilities inside DB include a fire station and ambulance depot, a post office and a police reporting post.
 These facilities were built by the developer and services rendered by various government bodies.

 With the opening of the DB Tunnel in 2000, the Government deemed the police station and fire station/ambulance depot unnecessary, and DB relies on services provided by the headquarters in Tung Chung.
-A Community Centre has also been built at the Yi Pak Bay and it should have been handed over to and operated by the Government in 2009.

 Issues and criticisms

-Plans have been made to enhance facilities, leisure and dining options around the DB Plaza.

 Discovery Bay Marina Club 2018

-On 31 August 2018 the DBMC gave notice to all 200+ boat owners to vacate the marina permanently by 31 December, 2018 for renovations.
-The majority of these boats are stay-a-boards, used by families.
+On 31 August 2018 the Discovery Bay Marina Club (DBMC) gave notice to all 200+ boat owners to vacate the marina permanently by 31 December 2018 for renovations.
+The majority of these boats were live-a-boards, used by families.
 The DBMC offered no time line for the renovations or indication that the boats would be allowed to return.
 A public campaign was started to have the HKRI reverse their decision.

-Sports ground

-Discovery bay currently has one artificial turf pitch beside the community centre, located in the north plaza (there is also a pitch located in-between the two Primary schools).

-Transport

-Whereas other parts of Hong Kong are generally well served by frequent transport options from competing operators, DB is served solely by DBTSL and DBTPL, both subsidiaries of HKRI.
+Many families went into debt as their 'house boats' became worthless overnight.
+The DBMC, rebranded as Lantau Yacht Club, was transformed from the family and community friendly club to an exclusive members-only yacht club.